FlexibleEngineCloud/FE-landingzone/terraform/scenario/north-south-filtering-multi-vpc/README.md

 - Create an ECS firewall instance, with two NICs, one attached to inbound subnet, and the other to the outbound subnet.
 > Please make sure to disable manually "source destination check" on both NICs of the firewall.
 <br/>

-- Crete an EIP public ip address and attach it to the outbound NIC interface on the firewall.
+- Create an EIP public ip address and attach it to the outbound NIC interface on the firewall.

 - Create routes on the VPC route tables to redirect inbound/outbound traffic.